 Whirlpool has now done this, but we think they should do more.
 Consumers are being asked to go without the use of a dryer they have bought for months on end.
 Whirlpool has now admitted that the affected dryers shouldn’t be used, so consumers are left without usable dryers, inconvenienced and out of pocket.
 We therefore want the company to do the right thing and issue a full recall of these dryers.

 Pledge your support so we can challenge Whirlpool to sort this mess out quickly for safety’s sake.

 MPs need to be given the opportunity to press the government on this serious safety issue.
 If we can get Andy Slaughter MP’s petition on faulty Whirlpool dryers to 100,000 signatures before May 2017, it will be considered for a debate.

 In October 2016, a London Fire Brigade investigation found that a fire at a Shepherd’s Bush tower block, where Sharna lived, was caused by a faulty Whirlpool dryer.
 That dryer was awaiting inspection as part of Whirlpool’s modification programme.

 Over 100 models of Hotpoint, Indesit, Proline, Swan and Creda tumble dryers bought before October 2015 are at risk of catching fire.

 Since the safety alert issues hit the headlines in 2015, we’ve been shocked by what we can only describe as multiple failings on Whirlpool’s part to sort this issue out fully and promptly.
 We want anyone coming to Which? for information and advice to know that we have very serious concerns about how Whirlpool has handled this issue.

 If you’re worried that your tumble dryer may be affected you can check your model number here.
 Or you can call Whirlpool on 0800 151 0905.
-If your dryer is affected, our advice is to not use it until it’s been serviced.
+If your dryer is affected, the advice is to unplug the machine and do not use it until it has been repaired.